Vandenberg Space Launch Complex 6: Space Shuttle (1972–1989)

-Over $4 billion were spent on the new Space Shuttle modifications.
+In all, over $4 billion were spent on the modifying SLC-6 for the Space Shuttle.
 The original Mobile Service Tower (MST) was lowered in height and two new flame ducts were added for the shuttle's solid rocket boosters.
 Additional modifications or improvements included liquid hydrogen and liquid oxygen storage tanks, a payload preparation room, payload changeout room, a new launch tower with escape system for the shuttle crew members, sound suppression system and water reclamation area and a Shuttle Assembly Building were added to the original complex.